-The inaugural Douglas Tate Prize was awarded to Dr Anna Emmanouel who was lead author in the article: Script generation and executive dysfunction in patients with anterior and posterior brain lesions.
-Anna was awarded a certificate and a cash prize donated by Cambridge University Press at the ASSBI Conference in Melbourne.
+The 2019 Douglas Tate Prize for the best research paper published in 2018 was won by A/Prof Alice Theadom who was lead author in the article: Do Mild Traumatic Brain Injury Severity Sub-Classification Sysyems Help to Identify People who Go on to Experience Long-Term Symptoms?
+Alice was awarded a certificate and a cash prize donated by Cambridge University Press at the ASSBI Conference in Wellington, NZ.

 The Douglas and Tate Prize, named after the two founding Editors of Brain Impairment (Professors Jacinta Douglas and Robyn Tate), will be presented to the best research article of the year annually at the ASSBI Conference Awards Ceremony.